Chart Color Schemes

 Infrastructure

-St Marys - North St Marys has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+St Marys - North St Marys has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-AreaSearch has identified 38 projects that could impact the area, with key ones being Sydney Metro Western Sydney Airport Line, St Marys Station Upgrade and Metro Integration, Western Sydney Aerotropolis Infrastructure and Development, and Luddenham Metro Station and Sydney Science Park.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 38 projects potentially impacting the area.
+Key projects include: Sydney Metro Western Sydney Airport Line, St Marys Station Upgrade and Metro Integration, Western Sydney Aerotropolis Infrastructure and Development, Luddenham Metro Station and Sydney Science Park.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.